djplaner/exploring-australian-curriculum/README.md

-# exploring-australian-curriculum
+# Exploring the Australian Curriculum

- Experiment in Python data exploration/visualisation with the Australian Curriclum
+An experiment in Python data exploration/visualisation with the Australian Curriculum